-In my experience, tight hip flexors and tight hip adductors can actually cause pretty crazy sensations throughout the front of the pelvis.
+Tight hip flexors and tight hip adductors can cause some pretty crazy sensations throughout the front of the pelvis.

 For example, in the picture above, you can see how the hip adductors attach directly to the pubic bone.
 When these muscles get tight on me, I have actually gotten some pretty crazy snapping sensations that have made me freak out and think I have pubic symphysis dysfunction.

 Now, that’s not to say that my pubic symphysis has never moved out of alignment.

 But there were a few times throughout my saga when I’d show up at my chiropractor’s office on the verge of tears, thinking there was something seriously wrong with my pubic symphysis, and he’d check it and say no… it was actually okay.